JetBrains/teamcity-documentation/topics/rest-api.md

 [//]: # (title: REST API)
 [//]: # (auxiliary-id: REST API)

+>This document is no longer supported.
+Please see the new version of the REST API documentation [here](https://www.jetbrains.com/help/teamcity/rest/teamcity-rest-api-documentation.html).
+{type="warning"}

 TeamCity provides a REST API for integrating external applications and creating script interactions with the TeamCity server.

 REST API is an open-source [plugin](https://github.com/JetBrains/teamcity-rest) bundled __since TeamCity 5.0__.